darlene-rosa/Projects/README.md

-# studentprojects
+# Projects
-These final projects are a few examples of the individual and group work that I completed while studying business administration and computer information systems at Baruch College during 2020-2021.
+These final projects are a few examples of the individual and group work that I completed while studying business administration and computer information systems at Baruch College during 2020-2021 and during my post-graduate fellowship program with Data Science for All/Empowerment.
 They reflect my interests, creativity, business analysis, and ability to collaborate to publically present before an audience.